©2026 Compass Learning Technologies ← GXWeb Showcase ← GXWeb Fractured Fractions Collection → Continued Fractions: Some Alternative Forms

 The challenge here lies in discovering if there is a way to predict what this will be for any given quadratic.

-3. Further, the inverted continued fraction for some rationals occurs in more than one form: what might be thought of as a compact form as well as an expanded form.
+3. Further, the constant denominator continued fraction for some rationals occurs in more than one form: what might be thought of as a compact form as well as an expanded form.

 For example,